 When it’s bring-your-own-shade weather, our portable tent fits the bill.
 Perfect as a little kid’s playhouse as well as a comfy lounge cabana for big kids.
 Get instructions for both the PVC frame plus the slip-on fabric covering.

-The pretty stand-up ruffle rings the top of each stocking; its clever reverse seam hidden by the accent ribbon, keeping the lining smooth and clean.
+A pretty stand-up ruffle rings the top of each stocking; its clever reverse seam hidden by the accent ribbon, keeping the lining smooth and clean.
 We provide a free pattern download sized to cut from a single fat quarter.

 Home décor fabric is a great choice for table linens.
-Motifs tend to be bigger and tones more dramatic, plus it’s thicker and more durable – good qualities for this table runner.
+Motifs tend to be bigger and tones more dramatic, plus it’s thicker and more durable – good qualities for any table runner.
 To soften, we added deep ruffles in a handkerchief linen.